uoa-compsci399-s2-2022/team3-back-end/README.md

 ## Future Work
 1. **Automatically assigning function**

     Automatically assigning function is not part of our project, but it can significantly reduce the tutor/marker coordinator's workload.
 So we will implement this feature in our future work.
-While the Hungarian algorithm can solve this feature after modification.
-According to the students on a course of suitability and preferences, it will automatically match work course and time.
+While the Hungarian algorithm (https://en.wikipedia.org/wiki/Hungarian_algorithm) can solve this feature after modification.The problem is similar to “n agents, m tasks” assignment problem in combinatorics, except that in our case one marker can mark many courses, and one course can have many markers.According to the students on a course of suitability and preferences, it will automatically match work course and time.

 2. **Payment Day Email Reminder**